-The School of Art is committed to offering a fine arts curriculum in a liberal arts context with diverse and vital programs for the study of the visual arts in Northern California.
+The School of Art is committed to offering a fine arts and art history curriculum in a liberal arts context with diverse and vital programs for the study of the visual arts in Northern California.
 Its programs foster development of specialized skills, encourage personal creative direction, and promote understanding of the history and cultural traditions that shape artistic expression.

 B.A. in Art

 The Bachelor of Arts in Art program consists of a core and the choice of a concentration in art history, studio art, or a dual concentration of art history and studio art.
 All courses are designed to provide a broad experiential and conceptual orientation to the visual arts and art history.
 Advanced courses in the concentrations focus on perceptual skills, conceptual practices, creative expression and critical thinking.
-Attention is given to traditions and heritage of the discipline, contemporary issues and forms, imaginative problem solving, and written English proficiency within the discipline.
+Attention is given to traditions and heritage of the discipline, contemporary issues and forms, imaginative problem solving, and written English proficiency within the discipline

 Minor in Art